Skip to main content

 Constitutional (germline) MUTYH testing may be offered to a patient with adenomatous polyposis alongside APC and other genes associated with overlapping phenotypes as part of a multigene panel for polyposis predisposition (R211 – Inherited polyposis and early onset colorectal cancer- germline test) in the following scenarios:

-• colorectal cancer at under 40 years;
+• colorectal cancer before age 40 years;

 • colorectal cancer and five or more adenomatous polyps;